-If you think someone has a mental health issue there are many options you can choose to help.
+If you think someone has a mental health issue, you can help by:

-- You can make the staff member aware of the program and the support services it offers. - You can offer or support the staff member contact the program for support. - You can contact the program yourself in your role as a manager or supervisor and discuss your concerns and get direction from a Workplace Support Consultant.
+- Making the staff member aware of the program and the support services it offers. - Offering support to the staff member and encouraging them to contact the program. - Contacting the program yourself, in your role as a manager or supervisor, to discuss your concerns and get direction from a Workplace Support Consultant.